 Fish stuffed with rice in the oven.
 Stuffed fish.
 Hot fish dishes.
-Recipes, photo.
+Recipes, photos.
 Whole stuffed fish

 Friends, pelargonium and geranium are different plants, although they belong to the same family.
 These are two daughters from the same Geraniev family - Pelargonium and Geranium.
-However, outwardly they do not look alike, which happens with sisters.
-Let's figure out which of the sisters lives in our house pelargonium or geranium, what is the difference.
-We will find out what is the difference in care and use, consider the photo.
+However, they are not similar in appearance, which happens with sisters.
+Let's figure out which sister lives in our house - pelargonium or geranium - what's the difference.
+Let's find out what the difference is in care and use, look at the photo.

 You can distinguish them by flowers, leaves, everything, but their seed pods are very similar.
-How similar are the beaks of a stork and a crane.
+How similar the beaks of a stork and a crane are.
 After all, the flowers got their names from the Greek words pelargos - stork and geranos - crane.

-Plants blooming in large bright red, white and pink umbrellas on the windowsills are not geraniums at all, as many used to think.
+Plants that bloom with large bright red, white and pink umbrellas on windowsills are not geraniums at all, as many are accustomed to believe.
 The correct name for indoor flowers is pelargonium.
-The real geranium is an unpretentious frost-resistant cute garden plant that winters well in natural conditions.
+Real geranium is an unpretentious, frost-resistant, cute garden plant that overwinters well in natural conditions.

-Scientists confused two species of the same family in ancient times, back in the 18th century, and since then the confusion in the names has been fixed, without spoiling the pleasure of flower beds at all.
-And the difference or differences are important for understanding how to care for pets.
+Scientists confused two species of the same family in ancient times, back in the 18th century, and since then the confusion in the names has stuck, without at all spoiling the pleasure of flower gardens.
+And the difference or differences are important for understanding how to care for your pets.

-These lines were written by Boris Pasternak, and it never occurs to anyone to insist on the name of pelargonium in these delightfully cozy lines, and even more so to look for differences or understand pelargonium or geranium what is the difference.
+These lines were written by Boris Pasternak, and it never occurs to anyone to insist on the name pelargonium in these delightfully cozy lines, much less look for differences or figure out what the difference is between pelargonium and geranium.

-Of course, time puts everything in its place, new varieties of geraniums and pelargoniums are being developed, and breeders name their creations correctly, often causing confusion among ordinary lovers: “Geranium or pelargonium?
-Why did a familiar geranium suddenly become a pelargonium?
+Of course, time puts everything in its place, new varieties of geraniums and pelargonium are developed, and breeders name their creations correctly, often causing confusion among ordinary lovers: “Geranium or pelargonium?
+Why did the familiar geranium suddenly become pelargonium?

 Both genera belong to the Geranium family and have many species.
-However, it will not work to cross them with each other, since they are genetically incompatible.
+However, it will not be possible to cross them with each other, since they are not genetically compatible.
 They differ in a number of characteristics characteristic of each genus.

 Geranium